Mediation: An Alternative to Heading to Court

 “The patient spoke for herself: She wanted to go home to die.
 We had to make that happen,” Blessing says.
 “Being heard by those involved changed the entire conversation.
 We now had a goal and we all worked together.
 Children stepped up to help with care and removal of guns from the house, and other organizations worked to make sure meds were properly administered.
 It took three or four hours of non-stop work, but nobody wanted to stop.
 We made such wonderful progress.”

-The mediation process can be utilized in neighbor disputes, township or government proceedings, business dissolutions, workers comp claims and more.
-FINRA reports that between 70 and 80 percent of business disputes are resolved in mediation.
+The mediation process can be utilized in neighbor disputes, township or government proceedings, business dissolutions, workers comp claims, and more.
+FINRA reports that the vast majority of business disputes in mediation are resolved.

 “Soon I will be transitioning to a 100 percent peaceful practice, as my daughter takes over the litigation side of the firm,” Blessing says.

-If you have a dispute or a challenging issue, consider consulting a reputable and experienced mediator for legal advice on how to resolve the conflict in a productive and empowering way.
+If you have a legal problem or challenging issue, consider consulting a reputable and experienced mediator for legal advice on how to resolve the conflict in a productive and empowering way.
 For more information on this area, see our overview of mediation and collaborative law.